- Embracing and managing change at Habitat for Humanity

 Larry continued his volunteer service with the East King County affiliate, joining the board of directors, where he served for five years, including two years as board chair.

 A graduate of the University of Utah, Larry has served on various committees and boards over the years.
-He currently chairs the University of Utah’s National Advisory Council, and was recently asked to serve as a Trustee for the Greenleaf Center for Servant Leadership, an international nonprofit organization that promotes the understanding and practice of servant leadership.
+He is an Emeritus member and past chair of the University of Utah’s National Advisory Council, and in 2010 was recognized as a Distinguished Alumnus of the University.
+Larry also serves as a Trustee for the Greenleaf Center for Servant Leadership, an international non-profit organization that promotes the understanding and practice of servant leadership.